jinxin-wang/GeSA/utils/Readme.md

 ln -s /mnt/beegfs/userdata/j_wang/pipelines/dna_routine_pipeline/utils/pipeline_assistant.sh ~/bin/routine_pipeline_assistant ;
 ```

-#### Then you will be about to call the pipeline assistant in anywhere
+#### Then you will be able to call the pipeline assistant in anywhere